Trevitt Hine-Haycock: Career

 Although he was educated as a barrister, being called to the bar at Lincoln's Inn in 1886, Hine-Haycock was ordained as a priest in 1890 becoming curate at Rotherham in the same year.
 In 1895 he became a minor canon of Westminster Abbey, and from 1902 to 1909 was Custodian of the Abbey and Precentor from 1902 to 1912.
 He was later appointed a vicar of Christ Church Greyfriars and rector of St Leonard, Foster Lane, both in the City of London, posts he would hold for 40 years.

 Hine-Haycock served in the Ecclesiastical Household as a Priest-in-Ordinary from 1905.
 He was appointed as senior Priest-in-Ordinary for Elizabeth II in 1952.

 Cricket

-Having played for his school and, from 1880, for Devon County Cricket Club in non-first-class matches, Hine-Haycock made his first-class cricket debut in 1882 for Oxford University against Marylebone Cricket Club (MCC) at The University Parks.
-He played regular first-class cricket as an opening batsman between 1882 and 1886, winning his Blue in 1883, appearing 17 times for the university side and played in the 1884 Gentlemen v Players match and was in the Oxford side which beat the touring Australian side in 1884.
+Having played for his school and, from 1880, for Devon County Cricket Club in minor matches, Hine-Haycock made his first-class cricket debut in 1882 for Oxford University against Marylebone Cricket Club (MCC) at The University Parks.
+He played regular first-class cricket as an opening batsman between 1882 and 1886, winning his Blue in 1883, appearing 17 times for the university team and played in the 1884 Gentlemen v Players match and was in Oxford which beat the touring Australian team in 1884.
 After leaving University he played six times for Kent County Cricket Club in 1885 and 1886 and toured America with EJ Sanders' XI, playing in four first-class matches on the tours.
-He played in a total of 30 first-class matches and continued to play for Devon sides until 1888.
+He played in a total of 30 first-class matches and continued to play for Devon teams until 1888.